Master's Degree in Communication

 Thank you for your interest in the M.A.
 Program in Communication at the University of New Mexico.

 I'd like to take a moment to describe why you should consider UNM's Master's program in Communication.
 First, the Department of Communication and Journalism enjoys a national reputation for providing a balanced graduate program leading to the M.A degree.
-We offer coursework in the following areas: intercultural communication, health communication, rhetorical communication, environmental communication, mass communication, interpersonal communication, and organizational communication.
-A recent survey conducted by the National Communication Association ranked our program in intercultural communication as third best in the country.
+We offer coursework in the following areas: intercultural communication, health communication, rhetorical communication, mass communication, interpersonal communication, and organizational communication.

 Second, we have a collegial department with an excellent faculty who rank among the top in communication in research and publication.
 You would have ample opportunities to work with the faculty members on projects to gain valuable experience.
 We also have excellent master's students from around the country and world who work together and encourage each other.
 Additionally, your advisor will work with you to design a program of studies to meet your needs.
 The department has strong institutional ties with cross-disciplinary graduate programs in public health, Latin American studies, and UNM's Interdisciplinary Film and Digital Media program, and offers a political media internship in Washington, DC.